|

 us to the Libertado Hotel.
 It's rated 5-Star but fell short of our

-expectations [considering the outstanding digs so far!].
-It is also very
+expectations, considering the outstanding digs we had had!.
+It was also very

-is on an island in Lake Titicaca faceing Puno, and we take our tour by
+is on an island in Lake Titicaca facing Puno, and we take our tour by

 We ate in our room and talked for a while, then Larry went off to find a

-"Hot Spot"to do his computing and posting of all this.
+"Hot Spot" to do his computing and posting of all my account.
+Photos

 Tuesday, May 15,2007: Puno and Lake Titicaca: